This is a collaborative post.

 About blog on

 Blog on is huge gathering of bloggers from various different genres.
 Many of the people who attended were family bloggers but it wasn’t aimed exclusively at that blog topic.
 The conference consists of four 45 minute slots during which a series of relevant talks take place.
+Each aims to help with a different aspect of blogging.

 There is also a welcome, a raffle and a wrap-up talk.
 There are plenty of long breaks between the talks.
 The breaks are ideal for chatting to brands and bloggers.